Broadcom/cloud-tools-titans/validation-framework/README.md

 * k8split
   * https://github.com/brendanjryan/k8split

-## Working directory
+## Local testing
+* Note:
   * All commands running under the same directory of this **README.md**

-## Prepare your test environment
+### Prepare your test environment for local
-* Copy values.yaml from your service helm chart here
 * Create a values-env-override.yaml file to change default images for your test environment
-  * See **exmaple of values-env-override.yaml** for detail
+  * See **exmaple of values-env-override.yaml** below
+* Copy values.yaml from the service helm chart which you like to test
-* Download the desired umbrella helm chart to this folder
+* Download the desired umbrella helm chart (in .tgz format) which you like to test your service's mesh configuration against

 ### exmaple of values-env-override.yaml
 * add local token generator